Electric Range & Cooktop - Induction Cooktop Humming Sound

-Humming sound while cooking or boiling is normal.
-Slight sounds, like hums or buzzes may be produced by different types of cookware.
-Heavier pans, such as enameled cast iron produce less noise than a lighter weight multi-ply stainless steel pan.
+A humming sound while cooking or boiling on an induction cooking surface is normal.
+Slight humming or buzzing sounds may be produced by different types of cookware.
+Heavier pans such as enameled cast iron produce less noise than a lighter weight multi-ply stainless steel pan.
 The size of the pan and the amount of contents can also contribute to the sound level.

 When using adjacent elements that are set at certain power level settings, pan noise may interact and produce a low whistle or intermittent "hum".
 These noises can be reduced or eliminated by lowering or raising the power level settings of one or both of the elements.
 Pans that completely cover the element ring will produce less noise.

-For more information and videos about how Induction works, the type of cookware to use, and more, visit our Induction Cooking page: http://www.geappliances.com/ge/cooking/induction.htm
+For more information and videos about how Induction works, the type of cookware to use and more, visit our Induction Cooking page.